 Salted Honey Pie

-This Salted Honey Pie is not only my new favorite pie – it’s my new favorite dessert!
+This Salted Honey Pie is not only my new favorite pie – it’s my favorite pie EVER!
 A BIG statement!
 The custard-based filling gets its amazing caramel flavor from brown sugar and honey.
-It’s easy to make and will be your new favorite too!
+It’s absolutely delicious and so easy to make, it may become your new favorite too!

 Back in July, I traveled to visit my friend Julianne to eat our way through the desserts of Portland.
 We had everything from donuts to cake to ice cream.
 We even had some pie.